 Without memory, agents re-derived solutions from scratch every session.
 They'd get different (often wrong) answers each time.
 No feedback loop meant bad patterns persisted.

-Fix: Built the Convergence Evaluator to track answer consistency.
+Resolution Path Built the Convergence Evaluator to track answer consistency.
 Combined with pattern extraction and outcome tracking, task completion rose from 40% to 86.7%.

 Pattern tracking: broken